zilexa/manjaro-gnome-post-install/README.md

-# Manjaro Gnome - The Out of The Box Experience _further improved_
+# Manjaro Gnome - One of the best Linux Desktop Out of The Box Experiences _further improved_
 _zero post install configuration needed!_

 Manjaro Gnome already has a very good Out-Of-The-Box Experience.